Greenwashing Examples: The Nine Biggest Fines Handed Out So Far

 The company response

-“We recognize that some of our reporting protocols fell short of our high standards, and we are pleased to have resolved this matter.”
+A spokesperson for Toyota said they alerted the authorities when they discovered the defect.
+However, they added that "some of our reporting protocols fell short of our high standards, and we are pleased to have resolved this matter.”

 Like Volkswagen, Toyota's fallout continued long after the initial case.
 A 2023 report claimed Toyota could be facing a fine of $50 million in Australia for overstating its emissions.